 The activity plots are generated using Seaborn .
 Almost all charts are saved with this syntax, which makes them persistent and easy to reuse.
 Note that in most cases, you can can simply reuse the image URL as the source on the external page.

-When using Markdown, add a line like this to show the commits plot for Eclipse Kuksa:
+When using Markdown, you can use a line like this to show the commits plot for Eclipse Kuksa:

 When using pure HTML, use a line like this: